 When you have a health check, your doctor will talk to you about your medical history, your family’s history of disease and your lifestyle.
 Your diet, weight, how much you exercise and whether you smoke will also be discussed.

 Men should have regular health checks.
 See your doctor for regular medical check-ups to help you stay healthy and to pick up early warning signs of disease or illness.
 Cardiovascular (heart) disease, diabetes and some cancers can often be picked up in their early stages, when treatment may be more successful.

 With a commitment to providing ‘high quality health care’ to our patients, our practices have a male and female GPs, as well as qualified nursing staff to cater to all our patients needs and requirements.

-Book an appointment today at Mariners Medical and let us help you keep on top of your health and vitality.
+Book an appointment today at one of our practices located in the Wyong Shire of the Central Coast.
+Mariners Medical, Tuggerah Medical Centre, Warnervale GP Super Clinic and Toukley Family Practice will help you keep on top of your health and vitality.